OneSignalDevelopers/onesignal-rust-sample/README.md

   <hr />
 </div>

-## 👋 Welcome
+# OneSignal Rust API Sample

-OneSignal makes messaging customers simple.
-OneSignal is the fastest and most reliable service to send push notifications, in-app messages, SMS, and emails.
+OneSignal makes engaging customers simple and is the fastest, most reliable service to send push notifications, in-app messages, SMS, and emails.

+This project demonstrates sending push notifications using the OneSignal Rust API client.
+You can use this project as a boilerplate or reference to start your project.

 ## 🚦 Getting started

+This project assumes that you already have a OneSignal app created with push notifications setup.
+If you don't yet have a OneSignal app, [create one](#) first, then follow the steps to [integrate the OneSignal SDK](#) into your Android or iOS app.

+### Steps

+1. Make a copy of `.env.example` and rename it to `.env`
+2. Replace the variable descriptions with its respective value from your OneSignal app on the dashboard.
+3. Run the command `cargo run`

 ## ❤️ Developer Community